|Previous College:||Cal State Northridge, 1992|

-In terms of wins and losses, Jeff Campbell has been the most successful coach at Cal State Northridge over the past 10 years.
-Campbell has posted 174 wins (over 17 wins per season) since the 2004 season which is quite an accomplishment considering the Matadors play in the toughest men’s volleyball conference in the country.
-He heads into his 17th season as the all-time winningest coach in Northridge men’s volleyball history with 243 career victories.
+In terms of wins and losses, Jeff Campbell has been the most successful coach at CSUN over the past 11 years.
+Campbell has posted 184 wins (over 16 wins per season) since the 2004 season which is quite an accomplishment considering the Matadors play in the toughest men’s volleyball conference in the country.
+He heads into his 18th season as the all-time winningest coach in CSUN men’s volleyball history with 253 career victories.

 The Matadors made more history in 2010 becoming just the second Northridge team, and first since 1993, to reach the NCAA Tournament.
 Coming off their ninth consecutive postseason appearance in 2010, the Matadors won 23 matches for the second time in the last three seasons and finished tied for second in the MPSF, their highest finish ever.
 Northridge also earned its seventh consecutive top 10 national ranking (third).
 The remarkable 2010 season saw Northridge reach the MPSF Tournament championship for the first time since 1993.
 Behind the All-America performances of seniors Kevin McKniff and Jacek Ratajczak, the Matadors posted one the finest seasons in Northridge history.